govuk-one-login/ipv-core-back/api-tests/README.md

 - Cucumber steps are defined in `src/steps`.
 - Try to create parameterised steps where possible.
 - Don't create new steps unless you're sure one doesn't already exist that fits your need.
+- Annotate tests with `@Build` to also be run against the build environment.

 ## IDE integration